engine-plus/document/EnginePlusDescription_en.md

 --- | ---
 InstanceType | EnginePlus Sever instance type.
 KeyName |  SSH key, by which you can access instances of EnginePlus and clusters.
-SubnetId | the subnetId of instances network. serverSecurityGroupIds | the list of security group ids in EnginePlus instance. serverUserName | the authentication user of EnginePlus. serverUserPassword | the authentication password of EnginePlus. iamRoleName | the name of IAM role for all instances. clusterSecurityGroupIds | the list of security group ids in Cluster instances. metaHost | address of RDS or local mysql, where stored the cluster meta info. metaUserName | meta database authentication user. metaPassword | meta database authentication password.
+SubnetIds | the subnetIds of instances vpc network,please provide subnetIds covered at least 2 AZs. serverSecurityGroupIds | the list of security group ids in EnginePlus instance. serverUserName | the authentication user of EnginePlus. serverUserPassword | the authentication password of EnginePlus. iamRoleName | the name of IAM role for all instances. clusterSecurityGroupIds | the list of security group ids in Cluster instances. metaHost | address of RDS,where stored the cluster meta info, but the field will not appear in the EnginePlus-Enterprise. metaUserName | meta database authentication user. metaPassword | meta database authentication password.